What Is Early Childhood Education? A Complete Guide for Parents

 Play-based learning prioritizes child-directed exploration and discovery.
 Children learn through blocks, dramatic play, art, and outdoor time rather than worksheets and formal instruction.

 Forest schools and nature-based programs conduct most learning outdoors, letting children explore natural environments.
-This approach builds risk assessment, resilience, and environmental connection.
+This approach builds risk assessment, physical resilience, and environmental connection.

 What to Look for in a Quality Early Childhood Education Program